Sunday, October 5, 2025

 Seems that to get into Candy Mountain, one must give a password to some stone heads.
 Woe to you if you didn't read the sign back at the ranch that tells you what it is...

 Miriene shakes her badself as Remeer battles Super Saiyan Chewbaccas.
 Miriene reminds me of Mara, the dancer in Dragon Quest 4.
 Same outfit.
-If only that game were a system later!
+If only that game were one console later!

 Miriene has quite the spell lineup.
 Past this, she also has Ice Chain, which hits all enemies for fairly substantial damage.
 Her forte seems to be spells that hit multiple enemies at this point, but she doesn't have any big attacks for singular bosses.
 When I think of offensive casters, I usually think of them having big single-target attacks.
 Enix games generally make them more anti-group, though.